Product affinity model¶

 Boolean |

 A flag that indicates the recommended audience size.
-When this value is A small audience is predicted to include ~50% of future purchasers, while including the fewest non-purchasers.
-Use a small audience size to help prevent wasted spend and reduce opt-outs. |
+When this value is A small audience size is predicted to include ~50% of future purchasers and to include the fewest number of non-purchasers. |

 Product Attribute |